jancy-joseph/MyMusicLibraryApp/README.md

 # MyMusicLibraryApp

-Developed a  Music Library using c#,uwp,xaml  as part of the Software Development - Deep stack program (student) assignment and scored -21/20( 1 Bonus for playing Music)
+Developed a  Music Library using c#,uwp,xaml,OOP programming  as part of the Software Development - Deep stack program (student) assignment and scored -21/20( Extra Bonus for playing/pausing Music)

 Things Done: